 Freshminds conducted a similar experiment looking specifically at the ability of top tools like Radian6, Brandwatch, and Sysomos.
 While the tools accurately predicted between 60 and 80% of utterances, when neutral utterances were removed (80% of the utterances) the accuracy dropped alarmingly.

-It’s important to note the Freshminds study dates from 2010, however Dr. Saba’s data is from just last year.
+It’s important to note the Freshminds study dates from 2010, however, Dr. Saba’s data is from just last year.
 Neither “trained” the tools.
 Training involves a laborious and time-consuming process of correcting predictions using manual coding of utterances so the tool learns to be better at predicting whether an utterance is positive, negative, or neutral.
 Because of this, many firms use sentiment analysis tools without training, making these experimental results applicable in many contexts.

 Even with extensive training, most tools experience difficulties analyzing utterances to detect sarcasm and other speech patterns that only emerge when utterances are analyzed holistically (in context rather than as isolated word patterns).

-Why sentiment analysis continues to grow?
+Why does sentiment analysis continue to grow?

 Despite the problems highlighted in this post, the use of sentiment analysis tools continues to grow.

-Why, you might ask?
+Why you might ask?
 For most firms, the answer lies in notions that only an automated tool can possibly analyze the vast amounts of data representing mentions of brands.
 We commonly hear this expressed as “BIG DATA”.
 And, certainly, an automated system is the only one capable of analyzing 100’s or 1000’s of mentions of your brand every day.
 Thus, even a tool that’s slightly accurate looks good when compared with ignoring all these mentions.

 What we should be asking ourselves, however, is WHY we need to analyze ALL this data?
 Hence, requiring automated analysis.
 When the trade-off is huge inaccuracies and expending huge amounts of time to continually train your tool, is 100% analysis necessary to understand how consumers view your brand?

 My answer is a resounding NO. And I offer this option.
 Wouldn’t it be better to analyze THOROUGHLY (manually) a random sample of utterances?
 In a recent presentation at the Text Analytics Summit in San Fransisco, I made exactly this case using data from several online sources.
-My analysis demonstrates the value of manual (computer-assisted analysis using Hyperresearch software, which is an analysis tool rather than a sentiment analysis tool) not only gives a clearer picture of sentiment, but provides a deeper understanding of how consumers view your brand.
+My analysis demonstrates the value of manual (computer-assisted analysis using Hyperresearch software, which is an analysis tool rather than a sentiment analysis tool) not only gives a clearer picture of sentiment but provides a deeper understanding of how consumers view your brand.
 Companies can use this understanding to identify problems early, before they generate dissatisfaction, uncover opportunities, build advertising that resonates with consumers, and understand deeply the lives lived by their customers.
-These understanding help the brand strategically must more than simple sentiment analysis.
+This understanding helps the brand strategically must more than simple sentiment analysis.